LamaAni/fastapi_client/README.md

 # TL;DR

-To use the client, you must enable it on the api **before** defining/importing the api methods
+To use the client, you must enable it **before** defining/importing the api methods

 If we are using the api `api_module` defined below,